psychemedia/storytelling-notes/tom_tit_tot.md

 "Noo, that ain't," says he.
 An' he twirled his tail harder, an' awa' he flew.

-Well, when har husband he come in, there was the five skeins riddy for him.

-"I see I sharn't hev for to kill yew to-night, my dare," says he.
-"Yew'Il hev yar vittles an' yar flax in the morning," says he, an' awa' he goes.
+Well, when har husban' he come in, there was the five skeins riddy for him.
+"I see I shorn't hev for to kill yew to-night, me dare," says he.
+"Yew'Il hev yar vittles an' yar flax in the morning," says he, an' away he goes.

-"Well, ivery day the flax an' the vittles they was brought, an' ivery day that there little black impet used for to come momin's and evenin's.
-An' all the day the mawther she set a-'tryin' fur to think of names to say to it when te come at night.
+"Well, ivery day the flax an' the vittles they was browt, an' ivery day that there little black impet used for to come mornins and evenins.
+An' all the day the mawther she set a tryin' fur to think of names to say to it when te come at night.
 But she niver hot on the right one.
 An' as that got towarts the ind o' the month, the impet that began for to look soo maliceful, an' that twirled that's tail faster an' faster each time she gave a guess.

-At last te came te the last day but one.
-The impet that come at night along o' the five skeins, an' that said,
+At last te came to the last day but one.
+The impet that come at night along o' the five skeins, an' that said:

 "What! hain't yew got my name yet?"

-"Is that Nicademus?" says she.
+"Is that Nicodemus?" says she.

 "Noo, tain't," that says.

-"Is that Sammie," says she.
+"Is that Sammle," says she.

 "Noo, tain't," says he.